 Rob is internationally acclaimed for his social marketing & health promotion, and has (co-)authored more 250 books, journal articles and technical reports.

-Ingrid Ozols AM - Thought Leader
+Ingrid Ozols AM - Mental Health @ Work

 Ingrid has a lifetime of living & breathing mental ill health & suicidality in loved ones & herself.
 She is an accomplished lived experience worker and advocate and has worked with numerous academic, not for profit and private organisations nationally and internationally, assisting them to design and implement effective workplace and community mental health programs and service frameworks.